-The campaign also highlights the abusive treatment of Palestinian footballers, who it says are routinely attacked, imprisoned and killed, and denied freedom of movement and the right to attend matches.
+The campaign highlights the abusive treatment of Palestinian footballers, who it says are routinely attacked, imprisoned and killed.
+For example BDS says that Israeli forces shot and killed 18-year-old footballer Thaer Yazouri in May 2022.

 In July 2018, Adidas announced that it would no longer be sponsoring the IFA, following an international campaign and a petition of over 16,000 signatures.
 BDS calls on Puma to follow suit.